natebarksdale/natebarksdale.github.io/src/content/blog/2021-12-12-6-continents-22-countries-240000-voices-creating-an-unprecedented-window-on-how-humans-can-flourish-and-change.md

 author: Nate Barksdale
 pubDatetime: 2021-12-12
 modDatetime: 2025-03-18 21:19:22+00:00
-title: 6 Continents, 22 Countries, 240,000 Voices - Creating an Unprecedented Window on How Humans Can Flourish and Change
+title: Six Continents, 22 Countries, 240,000 Voices - Creating an Unprecedented Window on How Humans Can Flourish and Change
-slug: 6-continents-22-countries-240000-voices-creating-an-unprecedented-window-on-how-humans-can-flourish-and-change
+slug: six-continents-22-countries-240000-voices-creating-an-unprecedented-window-on-how-humans-can-flourish-and-change
 featured: False
 draft: False
 description: Discover how a groundbreaking study explores global human well-being through the diverse lenses of 240,000 individuals from 22 countries.